karankashyap04/verified-sat-solver/README.md

 While the theorems proven of this implementation certainly increase confidence in the correctness of this implementation, there is some future work that could be interesting:
-- **Prove additional properties**: if there exists _some_ assignment under which a formula is satisfiable, then calling DPLL on the formula results in an assignment being returned (no false negatives).
+- **Prove additional properties**: it would be helpful to prove that if there exists _some_ assignment under which a formula is satisfiable, then calling DPLL on the formula results in an assignment being returned (no false negatives).
 - **Make the DPLL implementation more efficient**: in the past, I've spent time implementing SAT solvers with the explicit goal of trying to make them as fast as possible.
 A really interesting part of that work was coming up with clever heuristics for identifying the next variable to branch on as a part of the tree search.
 This implementation could